Saikat-S/cp-anlyzr/README.md

 - Suggested problems will be helpful to and guide a competitive programmer.

 ### License
-The tool is given under MIT license.
+The tool is given under MIT license, [read more](https://opensource.org/licenses/MIT).